tersesystems/echopraxia-plusscala/README.md

 # Scala API for Echopraxia

-The Scala API for Echopraxia is a layer over the Java API that works smoothly with Scala types.
+The Scala API for [Echopraxia](https://github.com/tersesystems/echopraxia) is a layer over the Java API that works smoothly with Scala types.
+It is compiled for Scala 2.12 and Scala 2.13.

-## Quick Start
+## Logger

 Add the following to your `build.sbt` file: